ahmed-ech-cherif/Instability-of-Convolutional-Neural-Networks-/README.md

 That’s just how it is!
 But it shouldn’t change more than a certain threshold regardless of what subset you choose for training.
 If it satisfies this condition, it’s said to be “stable”.

-In my project I will be using "DeepFool" a simple and accurate method to fool deep neural networks.
-I will also provide the option of perturbing the image manually
+In my project I will be using "DeepFool" (a simple and accurate method to fool deep neural networks) to perturbe the input.
+I will also provide the option of perturbing the input manually